catalinghita8/android-compose-mvvm-foodies/README.md

 Foodies is a sample project that presents a modern 2021 approach to Android app development.

-The project tries to combine popular Android tools and to demonstrate best developement practices by utilizing up to date tech-stack like Compose, Kotlin Flow and Hilt while also presenting modern Android application Architecture that is scalable and maintainable through a MVVM blend with MVI.
+The project tries to combine popular Android tools and to demonstrate best development practices by utilizing up to date tech-stack like Compose, Kotlin Flow and Hilt while also presenting modern Android application Architecture that is scalable and maintainable through a MVVM blend with MVI.

 ## Description